|#||Name||Price (USD)||Chg (24h)||Chg (7d)||Chg (30d)||Market Cap||Volume (24h)||Price Graph (7d)|

 - 27 elected “super representatives” are in charge of verifying transactions on the network

 Monero is a privacy-centric cryptocurrency aiming to allow all transactions to be completely anonymous and untraceable.
-Monero uses highly technical cryptography, such as ring signatures and stealth address, to make it virtually impossible for third-parties to track.
+Monero uses highly technical cryptography, such as ring signatures and stealth addresses, to make it virtually impossible for third-parties to track.
 By obscuring all addresses and transactions, proponents say it makes for a more useful and fungible currency.

 - Most of Monero’s development team are, unsurprisingly, anonymous